The server can be instantiated and started programmatically using the @mocks-server/core package, which does not include plugins.

 <Array> of Plugins.
 Mocks Server Plugins to be used.
 Will be registered, initialized and started in same order defined here.
 Read the Developing Plugins chapter to learn more about plugins.

 init([options]).
 Registers plugins, initialize options and prepare all other internal dependencies needed to start the server.
 Returns a promise.
 Accepts next arguments:

 <Object>All Mocks Server main options or Plugins options.
-Command line arguments and configuration file options will override the values defined here.
+If command line arguments are not disabled, their values, if present, will override the values defined here.
 Options are internally called "settings" once they are initialized.

 start().
-Starts the mock server and plugins.
+Starts the mock server and the files watcher.
 Returns a promise.

 stop().
-Stops the mock server and plugins.
+Stops the mock server and the files watcher.
 Returns a promise.

 onChangeMocks(callback).
 Adds a callback to be executed when mocks collections (fixtures or behaviors) changes.
 Returns a function for removing the added callback.